primo-io/prototype-documentation/index.md

 <ikea-blocks>

 After that, you have to put the magnet in the hole.
-While doing this, BE SURE THAT IT IS CORRECTELY ORIENTED, so that the block 'sticks' into the hole.
-If you put it the other way, it's going to be repelled by the other magnet, a funny outcome but not what we want to achieve.
+While doing this, BE SURE THAT IT IS CORRECTELY ORIENTED, so that the block is atracted to its hole rather than being propelled from it.
+A funny outcome but not what we want to achieve.

-After putting the magnet, you can stop it with a little drop of hot glue and before the glue gets cold, put the right resistor on top, with the 'legs' laying on the copper tape.
+Fix the magnet with a drop of hot glue and before the glue gets cold, put the right resistor on top, with the 'legs' laying on the copper tape.
 After that, the resistor must be soldered on the two pieces.
-After soldering, cut the extra leg and glue part 2 on top of the resistor.
+After soldering, cut the extra leg length and glue part 2 on top of the resistor.

-Finish your block by gluing the last layer, part number 1, on the top, then repeat the whole process for 16 blocks :)
+Finish your block by gluing the last layer, part number 1, on the top, then repeat the entire process for every single block :)

 ###CUBETTO